The iPhone 13 is coming — here's who should (and shouldn't) upgrade | CNN Underscored

 - T-Mobile: T-Mobile is also looking to entice customers with a “free” iPhone 13.
 The carrier will be offering the new iPhone at no upfront cost with a Magenta MAX plan (which starts at $57 per line and has unlimited data) and an eligible trade-in.
 As part of its “Forever Upgrade” promotion, the carrier is also promising up to $800 off a new iPhone every two years for as long as you’re a Magenta MAX subscriber.

 - Decluttr: If you’d rather buy your iPhone 13 at retail and sell your old device separately, Decluttr is a reliable option for getting some decent trade-in cash.
-You can currently get up to $537 for the standard iPhone 12, and up to $362 for the iPhone 11, just to name a few examples.
+You can currently get up to $537 for the standard iPhone 12, and up to $362 for the iPhone 11, to name just a few examples.
 Decluttr will provide a shipping label for any products you’re selling, though you’ll have to provide your own packaging.
-You can be paid via direct deposit your your PayPay account, or choose to have the money sent to charity.
+You can be paid via direct deposit or your PayPal account, or choose to have the money sent to charity.